courtneyheitman/personal-website/collections/_posts/2023-01-03-new-habits-for-the-new-year.md

 image: "/assets/images/gen/blog/20230103NewHabits.jpg"
 ---

-I'm not the traditional person who sets new years resolutions.
-I do see the new year as a good place to reflect and change what is or isn't working in my daily, weekly, and monthly routines.
+I'm not one of the people who sets new years resolutions.
+I do see the new year as a good place to reflect and change what is or isn't working in my daily, weekly, and monthly routines though.

 I've noticed this last year that I haven't been doing as much self care to focus on the things that make me feel good.